-‘Freezer’ is available in all Infinix and Tecno phones for hibernating the third party apps where it doesn’t let them misuse a bit of memory does not remove them, but keep them installed without a burden on resources.
-Adding apps here will normally hide them from the home screen, but they remain available in Freezer for as long as you want.
+‘Freezer’ is available in all Infinix and Tecno phones for hibernating the third party apps where it doesn’t let them misuse a bit of memory, it does not remove them either but keep them installed without a burden on resources.
+Adding apps here will usually hide them from the home screen, but they remain available in Freezer for as long as you want.

 There is an FM radio app that is very quick in catching stations.
 Just tap the app, and it will grab the frequency right away.
 Additionally, you get this option to record a track and save locally for later use.

 I think there is a lot of room for Infinix to improve the OS by simply rearranging the menus and make it a little less complicated.